auth0/auth0-mcp-server/README.md

 When configuring the Auth0 MCP Server, it's important to follow security best practices by limiting tool access based on your specific needs.
 The server provides flexible configuration options that let you control which tools AI assistants can access.

-You can easily restrict tool access using the `--tools` flag when starting the server:
+You can easily restrict tool access using the `--tools` and `--read-only` flags when starting the server:

 ```bash
 # Enable only read-only operations